Industry & News

 Cars and Bids Fee Structure (Post-2025)

 For most of its history, C&B charged a buyer's fee of 4.5%, capped at $4,500, with no upfront costs for sellers.
 That pricing advantage no longer exists.
-In early 2025, following a round of layoffs and a strategic restructuring, Cars and Bids raised its buyer's fee to 5% with a higher cap, bringing it in line with Bring a Trailer's fee structure.
+In early 2025, following a round of layoffs and a strategic restructuring, Cars and Bids raised its buyer's fee to 5%, with a minimum of $250 and a cap of $7,500, bringing it in line with Bring a Trailer's fee structure.
+Sellers still list for free and keep 100% of the sale price.
+C&B also provides a vehicle history report on every listing at no charge.

 Bring a Trailer Fee Structure

-BaT charges a 5% buyer's fee, capped at $7,500.
+BaT charges a 5% buyer's fee, capped at $7,500, matching C&B's current structure.
 Sellers on BaT typically invest in professional-grade photography and thorough documentation to position their car competitively in a market where discerning buyers expect both.
 The higher-ticket nature of many BaT listings means the cap is reached more often than on C&B.

 2025 Update: Cars and Bids Restructures